paramraghavan/graphDB/render_graph/README.md

 # This command creates an environment based on the dependencies listed in the "environment.yml" - neptune_graph_viz.yaml file.
 conda env create -f ./neptune_graph_viz.yaml conda activate neptune_graph_viz
+# run the following when you update the yaml file
+# conda env update -f ./neptune_graph_viz.yaml

 # To deactivate an active environment, use
 #